SecretFoundation/docs/docs/relayers/setting-up-hermes.md

 ---
-description: 'Instructions for setting up the rust based relayer, Hermes'
+description: 'Instructions for setting up the rust-based relayer, Hermes'
 ---

-# NOTE: THIS IS STILL IN PROGRESS, CHANNELS WILL NEED TO BE SORTED OUT/CHANGED

 # Hermes

 ## Assumptions

-We assume that you already have access to Secret, Osmosis, Cosmos, and Sifchain nodes.
+We assume that you already have access to Secret, Osmosis, Cosmos, and Terra nodes.
 These can be either local nodes, or you can access them over the network.
 However, for networked version, you will need to adjust the systemd configuration not to depend on the chains that are run on other servers.
-And naturally the hermes configuration needs to adjust the addressing of each chain as well.
+And naturally the hermes configuration needs to adjust the addressing of each chain as well. **All nodes should be ran on the same machine, using NVMe drives.**

 The given example has all relayed chains run locally, Secret is on standard ports, other chains are configured as follows:

-* Osmosis: 36657 and 39090
+* Secret: 26657 and 9090
-* Cosmos: 46657 and 49090
+* Cosmos: 10657 and 10090
+* Terra: 11657 and 11090
-* Sifchain: 56657 and 59090
+* Osmosis: 12657 and 12090

 In these instructions, Hermes is installed under /ibc/hermes, adjust the paths according to your setup.